hackclub/hackclub/applications/jonathan/echoing_green_14.md

 **How is your approach boldly innovative compared to the status quo?
 (1000 characters)**

-Other similar organizations, such as TEALS, ScriptEd, and Google’s CS First, generally interface with students through teachers or administration.
-This is a problem because teachers tend to be non-technical and don’t understand maker culture.
+Other similar organizations, such as TEALS, ScriptEd, and Google's CS First, generally interface with students through teachers or administration.
+This is a problem because teachers tend to be non-technical and don't understand maker culture.
 This leads to a lot of red tape, bureaucracy, and mandated fixed curriculum, which ultimately disconnects with students and becomes ineffective.